officialalikhani/aws_ec2_project/README.md

 Use the Dockerfile(postgres) for database, And use the Dockerfile(python) for beckend API.\
 Also use postgres.sh for create database with tables and columns , you should copy this file onto docker image but don't worry about this, On dockerfile this problem was solved.\
 At first install docker and docker-compose in your os environment.\
-After that run this command
+After that run this command.

 ```bash
 docker-compose up